wix-incubator/angular-tree-control/README.md

 Attributes of angular treecontrol

 - `treecontrol` : the treeview element.
-- element content : the template to evaluate against each node for the node label.
+- element content : the template to evaluate against each node (and the parent scope of the tree) for the node label.
 - `tree-model` : the tree data on the `$scope`.
 This can be an array of nodes or a single node.
 - `options` : different options to customize the tree control.
   - `nodeChildren` : the name of the property of each node that holds the node children.
 Defaults to 'children'.